blahosyl/task-manager-frontend/README.md

 #### Profile list

 This is the full-page version  of the Teammates list under the  `/team` URL.
-The sidebar version only shows the avatar & [conditionally rendered name](#conditionally-rendered-names) of the user, whereas the full-page profile list also shows the pronouns and role if these are filled in.
+The [sidebar version](#teammates-component) only shows the avatar & [conditionally rendered name](#conditionally-rendered-names) of the user, whereas the full-page profile list also shows the pronouns and role if these are filled in.

 ![Profile List](/documentation-assets/readme-assets/amiresponsive/profile-list-amiresponsive.png)

 #### Profile Detail page

-This page shows a user's profile information and [tasks assigned to them](#task-list-page).
+This page shows a user's profile information and [tasks related to them](#task-list-page) (assigned to, watched by or created by the viewed user).

-For logged-in users, this shows all profile fields including empty ones.
+For logged-in users, this page shows all profile fields including empty ones.
 In addition, the conditionally rendered user name has the suffix "(me)" to indicate the user is viewing their own profile.